Confidential

 Needed to Proceed: Third-party independent bias assessment or other external validation report, with scope, methodology, date completed, and remediation actions + documentation of any remediation.

-Wording to Review: EPLI AI exclusion (what is carved back?), discrimination trigger, regulatory defense definitions, entity coverage scope in D&O.
+Wording to Review: EPLI AI exclusion (what is carved back?), discrimination trigger, investigation and enforcement trigger language, entity coverage scope in D&O.

 Quote Posture:REFER - cannot proceed without validation Wording Review:EPLI AI exclusion scope, discrimination triggers, D&O entity coverage Clears Blocker:Independent bias assessment or other external validation report, with scope, methodology, date completed, and remediation actions + remediation docs